匯佳InterArea匯佳InterArea匯佳InterArea

 Australian Corporations Act

-• The Commonwealth of Australia, commonly known as Australia, is a parliamentary constitutional monarchy and federal state located in the central-northern region of the Southern Hemisphere and the eastern part of the Eastern Hemisphere.
+• The Commonwealth of Australia, commonly known as Australia, It is a federal state located in the southern hemisphere, with a parliamentary democracy and a constitutional monarchy.

 • Geography: